sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Open Source Web Design](http://www.oswd.org) : Open Source Web Design is a platform for sharing standards-compliant free web design templates.
 We give web publishers a voice through good design.
 - [Mozilla Winter of Security](https://wiki.mozilla.org/Security/Automation/Winter_Of_Security_2016) : The Winter of Security (MWOS) is a program organized by Mozilla's Security teams to involve students with Security projects.
 Students who have to perform a semester project as part of their university curriculum can apply to one of the MWOS projects.
 - [Eclipse Lab](http://www.eclipse.org/org/foundation/eclipselabs/faq.php) : Eclipse Labs is a community of open source projects that build technology based on the Eclipse platform.
 It provides the infrastructure services typically required by open source projects, such as code repositories, bug tracking, project web sites/wiki.
 Eclipse Labs is hosted by Google Code Project Hosting, so it will be very familiar to developers already using Google Code Project Hosting.
-- [Fedora](https://getfedora.org/) : Fedora is a platform that encourages open source for hardware, clouds, and containers that helps software developers and community members to build tailored solutions for their users.
+- [Fedora](https://getfedora.org/) : Fedora is a platform that helps to contribute open source for clouds, hardware, and containers.
+This platform helps users receive solutions from software developers and other members that contribute.
 - [Bit Bucket](https://bitbucket.org) : Like GitHub, BitBucket hosts both public and private projects.
 On this site, open-source projects and private projects with fewer than five users are free.
 It hosts more than 48,000 repositories, many of which are searchable on the site.
 - [Media Wiki](https://www.mediawiki.org/wiki/MediaWiki) : MediaWiki is a free software open source wiki package written in PHP, originally for use on Wikipedia.
 It is now also used by several other projects of the non-profit Wikimedia Foundation and by many other wikis, including this website, the home of MediaWiki.
 - [Code Curiosity](https://codecuriosity.org) : CodeCuriosity is a platform that encourages contributions to open source.
 Everyone is rewarded for their efforts, no matter how big or small they are.